alan-lam/Createst/README.md

 # Creatests
-A Quizlet-like web application that allows users to create flashcards
+A web application that allows users to create flashcards

 https://creatests.herokuapp.com/